 Some brain injuries might go unnoticed.
 For example, the NFL has been in the media spotlight regarding concussions.
-Unfortunately, many of the professional athletes highlighted in the news did not even know that they had suffered a concussion.
+Unfortunately, many professional athletes highlighted in the news did not even know they had suffered a concussion.
 If the brain injury is not diagnosed, it is impossible to receive treatment.
-Returning to the field of play with an active head injury will only make the problem worse.
-Furthermore, this problem permeates down to the childhood level of sports as well.
-Therefore, anyone who has had any traumatic contact to the head should seek medical attention to ensure that they do not have a brain injury.What Causes a Brain Injury to Develop?
+Returning to the field of play with an active head injury will only worsen the problem.
+Furthermore, this problem also permeates down to the childhood level of sports.
+Therefore, anyone with any traumatic contact with the head should seek medical attention to ensure that they do not have a brain injury.What Causes a Brain Injury?

 Many people could be wondering how they might suffer a traumatic brain injury.
 There are many different ways this can occur, including:

 - Workplace Accidents - While many people develop brain injuries while operating power tools, even someone who works in an office building can suffer a brain injury.
 For example, someone could fall and hit their head on their desk.
 Some individuals could tumble down the stairs.
 While these might not be classic causes of brain injuries, they are brain injuries nonetheless.

 - Slip and Fall Injuries - A slip and fall accident has the potential to do serious harm.
 When someone slips and loses their footing, they often fall backward.
 This could lead to the back of their skull impacting the floor.
 This rattles the brain in its case and could cause the brain tissue to impact the back of the skull, leaving a significant bruise on the brain tissue.